Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/ADIB.md

 - Frontend
   - Will the user go back to step 1 to change their selection?
   - How do I add what the user selected already?
-  - Fix some of the measurements
-  - Fix up chosen stuff, so that it won't get messed up

 # To do